 If an AR is not your cup of tea (vodka?), and you still want a rifle with a proven record of success in all climates, the AK will serve you well.

 The M1 Carbine

-The M1 Carbine was the standard firearm for the US Military during WWII, The Korean War, and The Vietnam War.
-That’s a pretty darn good history.
-Since those days, it has become a popular civilian firearm and has been used by paramilitary and police forces.
+The M1 Carbine first drew blood for the US Military during WWII, then the Korean War, and finally the Vietnam War.
+It has been taking care of business since before most of us were born.
+Since WWII, it has become a popular civilian firearm and saw plenty of use by foreign paramilitary and police forces.